Romea/romea-ros2-gps/romea_gps_bringup/README.md

     model: f9p  # model of GPS receiver
     rate: 10 # frame rate in hz
 geometry: # geometry configuration
-  parent_link: "base_link"  # name of parent where is located the GPS antenna
+  parent_link: "base_link"  # name of parent link where is located the GPS antenna
   xyz: [0.0, 0.0, 1.5]  #and it position in meters
 records: # topic to be recorded
-  nmea: true
+  nmea: true # nmea sentences will be recorded into bag
-  gps_fix: false
+  gps_fix: false # gps_fix topic will not be recorded into bag
-  vel: false
+  vel: false # vel topic will not be recorded into bag
 ```

 # 4) Supported GPS receiver models